programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 Another important score is visible on the CA graph - the percentage of explanatory value for each dimension.
 This means the horizontal axis explains 42.32 percent of the variance in the graph, while the vertical axis explains almost 31 percent.
 What these axes mean must be interpreted based on the graph.
 For instance, we might say that the left hand side represents issues concerning social identity and those on the right are more regulatory.
 Further historical analysis of the minutes of these committees could in turn offer greater understanding about what these members participation meant at the time.

-## Glossary

-**Inertia**: denotes the variance of a particular point from the mean.
-For plotting purposes, it is an indicator of how far the item ventures away from the origin of the graph.
-It is analgous to standard deviation in standard statistics, except it includes multiple dimensions.

-**p-value**: is the probability value indicating how likely a statistical result is likely to occur.
-In hypothesis tests, low p-values are an indicator that one can reject a null hypothesis.
-For CA, the null hypothesis comes from a Chi-squared (Pearson) test of independence that the categories are mutually exclusive (there is no special tendency for members of one category to belong to specific members of the other category).

 ## Endnotes